contentful/experience-builder/README.md

 }
 ```

-In case you need to point it to the different origin, define this environment variable
+In case you expect the message to arrive from a different origin, define this environment variable with your desired value

 ```sh
 REACT_APP_EXPERIENCE_BUILDER_ORIGIN=https://localhost:3001 # https://app.contentful.com by default
 ```